-- Trauma Survivor Project Training
+- Continuous and ongoing Trauma Informed Training

 Project ABLE provides flat monthly expense reimbursement(s) to volunteers providing peer support.
 The purpose of the expense reimbursement is to reimburse volunteers for the cost associated with participating in a Project ABLE program.
-Examples of the kinds of costs that volunteers incur include gas or bus fare, coffee or refreshments in the community and the use of phone and internet service.
+Examples of the kinds of costs that volunteers incur include gas or bus fare, coffee or refreshments in the community, and the use of phone and internet service.

 Project ABLE provides Volunteers with support through our TSP and Wellness programs.

-- Personal experience with mental health issues
+- Personal experience with mental health or co-occurring issues

 - Compassion to support individuals with similar life experience